generaxion/axio-starter/README.md

 require_once 'components/components-name.php';
 ```

-Make sure `gulp watch` is running before continuing.

 #### SCSS
 Create `_components-name.scss` to `/assets/styles/components/`.

 After creating `_components-name.scss` you can import it to main.scss so it compiles with other .scss files.
+Make sure `gulp watch` is running or run it manually with `gulp styles`.
 ```scss
 /* Components
 ----------------------------------------------- */